Find Trade Colleges

 Types of Correctional Officer or Jailer

 There were about 450,000 jobs for Correctional Officer or Jailer in 2016 (in the United States).
 There is little to no growth in job opportunities for Correctional Officer or Jailer.
-The BLS estimates 31,300 yearly job openings in this field.
+Due to new job openings and attrition, there will be an average of 31,300 job openings in this field each year.

 undefined